 f.write("\n".join(lines))

-Here is how this file looks like
+Here is how the file looks:

 $ python bruteforce-luks.py